Stephen Kalong Ningkan: Early life and education

+Ningkan was a student at St. Augustine's school.
 After Ningkan completed his education, he worked as a rubber fund clerk from 1938 to 1939.
-He resigned his job to join the Sarawak Constabulary from 1940 to 1946.
+He resigned from his job to join the Sarawak Constabulary from 1940 to 1946.
 He was a police constable in the year 1942.
 In 1944, he joined the Services Reconnaissance Department (SRD), an underground movement based in Jesselton (present day Kota Kinabalu).
 He became a teacher at his former school in Betong from 1947 to 1950.

-Ningkan then worked at a Shell Company hospital in Kuala Belait, Brunei for several years.
+Ningkan then worked at a Shell Company hospital in Kuala Belait, Brunei from 1950 to 1961.
 He also took up law via correspondence from Regent Institute and Metropolitan College at St Albans, London, respectively.
 At the hospital, he was the chairman of the Shell Dayak Club.

-He became the founder and president of the Sarawak Dayak Association from 1958 to 1960.
+He became the founder and president of the Brunei Dayak Association in 1958.